hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ### Generating the report

-As RMarkdown grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using `knitr` to generate a report summary is becoming common practice.

-The [knitr](https://yihui.name/knitr/) package, developed by [Yihui Xie](https://yihui.name), is designed to generate reports within RStudio.
-It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.
-Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.

-Once we've finished creating an RMarkdown file containing code chunks, we finally need to knit the report.
+Once we have finished creating an RMarkdown file, we finally need to knit the report.
 You can knit it by using the `knit()` function, or by just clicking on "knit" in the panel above the script as we had done in our first activity in this lesson.

+> Note that when creating your own reports you might find yourself knitting the report periodically as you work through it, rather than just once at the end.

 When executing `knit()` on a document, by default this will generate an HTML report.
 If you would prefer a different document format, this can be specified in the YAML header with the `output:` parameter.
 You can also click on the button in the panel above the script and click on "Knit" to get the various options as shown below:

 <img src="../img/r-knit-button.png">

-> **Note**: *PDF rendering is sometimes problematic, especially when running R remotely, like on the cluster (Odyssey or O2).
+> **Note**: *PDF rendering is sometimes problematic, especially when running R remotely, like on the cluster (Cannon or O2).
 If you run into problems, it's likely an issue related to [pandoc](http://pandoc.org).*

 The [RStudio cheatsheet for Rmarkdown](https://github.com/rstudio/cheatsheets/blob/master/rmarkdown-2.0.pdf) is quite daunting, but includes more advanced Rmarkdown options that may be helpful as you become familiar with report generation, including options for adding interactive plots RShiny.